Nets pick Thomas, acquire rights to Sharpe late in 1st round

 NEW YORK (AP) — The Brooklyn Nets took LSU’s Cameron Thomas on Thursday night with the No. 27 pick in the NBA draft, adding the SEC’s leading scorer to their high-powered roster.

-The Nets then added North Carolina center Day’Ron Sharpe after acquiring the rights to the No. 29 pick from Phoenix in a pending trade.
+The Nets then added North Carolina center Day’Ron Sharpe after agreeing to acquire the rights to the No. 29 pick from Phoenix in a pending trade.

 Thomas averaged 23 points last season as a freshman.
 Only Pete Maravich, Mahmoud Abdul-Rauf (then still known as Chris Jackson) and Bob Pettit ever averaged more in their first seasons at LSU.